-Leadership by Design

-Executive spaces are not designed for hybrid work.
+Leadership by Design Executive spaces are not designed for hybrid work.
 It's time for change.

-A World of Design

-Discover exceptional design through the Steelcase community of brands

-Conversations

-Featuring Michael Held, VP, Global Design, Steelcase

-2

-4

-27

-46

-52

-Change by Design

-Some media say the office is dying, but we'd argue it is being reborn.
+A World of Design Discover exceptional design through the Steelcase community of brands Conversations Featuring Michael Held, VP, Global Design, Steelcase 2 4 33 52 Change by Design Some media say the office is dying, but we'd argue it is being reborn.
 Yes, office attendance is below pre-pandemic levels, according to data from Kastle Systems, but that reflects how often a badge is being swiped, not how many people are coming into an office or how they feel when they get there.
 If a hybrid worker comes into the office three days a week they are simply swiping their badge less often.
 That's not to suggest that hybrid work is the only reason attendance numbers are down - many people were unhappy with their office before the pandemic and plenty are in no hurry to return.
 But if you step back and take the long view, work is going through a time of dramatic change - hybrid is new for most of us.
 We are all figuring out new rhythms and how work is evolving.
 It's a fluid situation and leading organizations are asking themselves, "What is the role of the office?
 What job do we need it to do?"
 It's a time of rethinking and rebirth, not death.
 And that's where design comes in.
 Designers are problem solvers, and the reinvention of work that is happening right now needs designers to challenge our assumptions and recreate our experiences.
 People are being deliberate about where and how they work.
 So we need to be deliberate about designing places for the way work happens today, that are flexible enough to adapt to the way it might be tomorrow.
-Our new Work Better magazine is dedicated to sharing the latest in design, insights and research that helps the world work better.
+Our new Work Better Magazine is dedicated to sharing the latest in design, insights and research that helps the world work better.
 In this inaugural issue, we celebrate the many talented designers from Steelcase, our expansive community of brands and from firms around the world who solve problems and help create places where people want to be.
 We explore ideas for how the office might be reborn, in big and small ways.
 And we are committed to helping design places that work better so people can do their best work.

-Welcome to Work Better magazine, where we'll bring you new ideas, insights and solutions that help how we all work.
+Welcome to Work Better Magazine, where we'll bring you new ideas, insights and solutions that help how we all work.

 Chris Congdon Editor in Chief, Work Better Magazine

-Chins Congdon
+This Congdon

 Of Interes

 New Spaces for New Work

 New WorkLife Centers have opened in Paris and Melbourne to showcase solutions for the new era of hybrid work.
 Our spaces in Dubai, Munich, NYC, Toronto, L.A., Washington, D.C., Boston, Dallas, Atlanta, San Francisco, Chicago and Grand Rapids have also been updated.
 Visit a location near you to experience concepts for the new ways people are working today.

 Grand Rapids

 WorkBetterLabs Popping Up in North America Open for a limited time, these WorkBetterLabs prototype the workplace of the future.
 Visit one now in Philadelphia, Austin, Northwest Arkansas and San Diego.
-New locations in early 2023 include Raleigh, Houston and Calgary.
+New locations Paris in early 2023 include Raleigh, Houston and Calgary.

 Dubai

 Latest Hybrid Work Research

 Creating an equitable and engaging experience for both in-room and remote participants requires intentional integration of technology and space, including lights, cameras and audio.
-The Migration SE Height-Adjustable Meeting Table's super ellipse shape allows more people to gather and move around freely.
-Combine multiple tables to ensure every in-room participant can see one another and be at eye level with remote colleagues.
+Ocular[TM] is a curved table designed specifically for the Microsoft Teams Front Row experience.
+The curvature of the table ensures every in-room participant can see one another and be at eye level with remote colleagues.